warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 - The private key ID
 - The Intent ID

-2. A `NewSignatureRequest` object is created and stored in the on-chain database.
+2. A `SignatureRequest` object is created and stored in the on-chain database.

 **Note:** While key requests directly indicate the [Keychain ID](/learn/glossary#keychain-id) in the request, signature requests contain the Keychain ID inside the `keys` object.